SumiSeo/SumiSeo/README.md

 🙋‍ I'm a front-end developer.
 📍 Currently staying in Seoul, Korea.
-💛 Espcially digging in SCSS and Javascript.
+💛 Espcially digging in SCSS, Javascript and React.
-🌱 I’m currently learning React ...
+🌱 I’m currently learning React and Typescript...